Terms and Conditions

 The Agency uses sessional digital markers on some portions of its website.
-During your on-line visit, your browser exchanges data with Agency’s Web server.
+During your online visit, your browser exchanges data with Agency’s web server.
 The digital markers used do not allow the Agency to identify individuals.

 You may adjust your browser settings to reject digital markers, including cookies, if you so choose.
-However, it may affect your ability to interact with Agency’s website.
+However, it may affect your ability to interact efficiently with Agency’s website.

-Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage.
+Web analytics is the collection, analysis, measurement, and reporting of data about web traffic and visits for purposes of understanding and optimizing web usage.
 Information in digital markers may be used for the purpose of web analytics to remember your online interactions with Agency’s website.

-- the originating IP address
+- the originating IP address;

-- the date and time of the request
+- the date and time of the request;

-- the type of browser used
+- the type of browser used;

-- the page(s) visited
+- the page(s) visited.

-The Agency uses Google Web Analytics and the information collected is disclosed to Google, an external third party service provider.
+The Agency uses Google Analytics and the information collected is disclosed to Google, an external third party service provider.
 Your IP address is anonymized prior to being stored on the service provider’s servers in order to help safeguard your privacy.
-The information collected is de-personalized by disabling the last octet of the IP address.
+The information collected is depersonalized by disabling the last octet of the IP address.

-Data collected for Web analytics purposes goes outside of Canada to the United States and may be subject to the governing legislation of that country, for example the United States Patriot Act.
+Data collected for web analytics purposes goes outside of Canada to the United States and may be subject to the governing legislation of that country, for example the United States Patriot Act.

 The Agency employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.

 This information is collected pursuant to section 161 of the Financial Administration Act.
+Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is included in Personal Information Bank PSU 939 Security Incidents.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
-Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is included in Personal Information Bank PSU 939 Security Incidents.

-To improve the functionality of our websites certain files (such as open source libraries, images, and scripts) may be delivered automatically to your browser via a trusted third-party server or Content Delivery Network.
+To improve the functionality of our websites, certain files (such as open source libraries, images, and scripts) may be delivered automatically to your browser via a trusted third-party server or Content Delivery Network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.
 Where applicable, specific privacy statements covering these files are included in our Privacy Notice.

 The Official Languages Act, the Official Languages (Communications with and Services to the Public) Regulations and Treasury Board policy requirements establish when the Agency uses both English and French to provide services to or communicate with members of the public.
 When there is no obligation to provide these in both official languages, content may be available in one official language only.
-Information provided by entities not subject to the Official Languages Act is in the language(s) provided.
+Information that is provided to the Agency and made available to the public is in the language(s) provided.